hyperledger/bevel/platforms/quorum/configuration/roles/create/k8_component/Readme.md

 **when**:  It runs when *helm_lint*==true, i.e. the check for syntax needs to be done for generated value file .

 #### Note:
  Var folder has enviornment variable for k8_component role.
-Templates folder has tpl files for network-map, doorman, mongodb, namespace,storageclass, service accounts and clusterrolebinding.
+Templates folder has tpl files for eks_storageclass, namespace, vault_auth, storageclass, reviewer, and reviewer_rbac.
 Any change to be reflected in the final value file then these tpl files inside template folder needs to be updated accordingly.